Fullarton, South Australia: History

-It was first developed by James Frew, who laid out the area in 1849, and named it after his wife, formerly Jane Fullarton.
-The family resided at an estate Malwood on what is now known as 11 and 13 Frew Street.
-Other significant historic properties include Woodfield at 78 Fisher Street and Penrose at 115 Wattle Street.
+The suburb was first developed by James Frew, a Scottish settler from Glasgow who arrived with his family on the Lady Bute in 1839 and bought property from William Giles.
+Frew laid out the area in 1849, and named it after his wife, formerly Jane Fullarton.
+The family resided at an estate built between 1846 and 1850 called Malwood, later Frew Manor, on what is now known as 11 and 13 Frew Street.
+Other significant historic properties dating from the 19th century include Woodfield at 78 Fisher Street and Penrose at 115 Wattle Street.